210712-Richard/2107-Reactive/notes/cassandra.md

 * **Row**: A collection of columns identified by a primary key
 * **Column**: A single piece of data with a type belonging to a row.

+### Data Types

+* BigInt: Long (64-bit integer value)
+* Blob: Arbitrary bytes (Binary large object)
+* Boolean: true/false
+* Date: with no time
+* Decimal: variable precision decimal, larger than double
+* Double: Double (64-bit decimal value)
+* Float: Float (32-bit decimal value)
+* Int: Integer (32-bit integer value)
+* Text: UTF8 encoded String
+* Time
+* Timestamp
+* uuid: 128bit number
+* varchar: utf8 encoded string
+* varint: BigInteger (arbitrary length int)

+Collections:
+* list - an *ordered* group of one or more elements
+* map - an object consisting of key-value pairs
+* set - a group of one or more unique elements
+* tuple - a group of 2-3 items treated as a single item

+### Primary Key

+A unique identifier for a group of data in a table.

+**Candidate Key**: A piece of a group of data (a column or group of columns in a table) that *could* be utilized to identify that group.
+Good Candidate Key:
+* Exists for each group (row) of data.
+* Unique for each group of data.
+* Non-volatile (doesn't change)
+* Non-sensitive

+Types of keys:
+* **Natural Key**: A piece of data that arises from the natural dataset.
+For example: someone's name, someone's ssn, a book's isbn
+* **Surrogate Key**: A piece of data added to the set (generated) in order to serve as the primary key.

+### Primary Keys in Cassandra
+A primary key in Cassandra can have two parts.
+The first part is known as the Partition key and the second part is known as the clustering key.
+If a Cassandra table only has a single column primary key that it only has a partition key and no clustering key.
+Otherwise, the first column in a primary key is the partition key and the remaining columns are clustering keys.

+#### Partition Key
+The key in charge of partitioning data.
+Data locality (which partition the data is stored in) is determined by the hashing of the Partition key of the data.

+Choosing a partition key with low variance (a lot of data has the same value) might result in clustering in one partiton over the others.

+#### Complex Key
+`create table if not exists book (title, author, publisher, genre, primary key (title, author, publisher))` Creates a primary key with a Partition key of `title`, a clustering key of `author` and a second clustering key of `publisher`

+#### Clustering Key
+A key that orders data within a partition.
+In our above example, we have partitioned books by title, separating them and are now ordering books based on their author and then their publisher.
+A query that wanted to get all books by a single author would have to query across multiple partitions but would at least be able to get the author information quickly on each partition.

+### Optimizing Queries
+In order to optimize our queries we need to model out tables effectively.
+We want to spread our data evenly across partitions and we want to minimize the number of partitions we need to query with each query.

+If we know that we usually want to retrieve a list of books by author with might consider using it as the partition key instead of title.

 ## Using AWS Keyspaces
 ### Set Up Our IAM User